apache/usergrid/docs/installation/deployment-guide.md

 2. Download the official Apache Usergrid 2.1.0 source-code release (not available yet) and build Usergrid
 3. Download the Apache Usergrid 2.1.0 binary release (not available).

-The easist way to go is option #3: download the Apache Usergrid 2.1.0 binary release from the Usergrid releases page here:
+The easist way to go is option #3 and so that's what we will do in this document.

+__Get started by downloading the Apache Usergrid 2.1.0__ binary release from the Usergrid releases page:

 * [Apache Usergrid Releases](https://usergrid.apache.org/releases)